 - Liquidize using a hand blender, immersion blender, or potato masher.
 After blending add salt to taste, and pour the juice of 2 lemons (Batch 2) into it.
 Broil to the boil, and then put aside.

-- Put 2 tbsp of vegetable oil in a small frying pan.
+- Put 2 tablespoon of vegetable oil in a small frying pan.
 Once hot add everything from Batch 4 except the red chilies which will be added right at the end.
 All for barely half a minute.

 - Hold the lid of the daal pot in one hand, then pour the tarka content into the daal.
 Stir well!